-3 Enter the address of your SMTP server and the "From" address to appear in email notifications.
+Enter the address of your SMTP server and the server's port number (or use the default port).
+Then enter the "From" address to appear in email notifications.
 If an email recipient will be replying to email notifications, be sure that the "From" address belongs to a system that is actively monitored.